 Please advise us prior to travel if you have any medical conditions requiring special attention during your trip.
 If you have a specific medical condition, it is wise to carry the relevant doctor’s prescription with you.
 Important:

-- Please note, some countries require that prescription drugs be carried in their original container, with the label clearly visible.
+- Please note, most airlines require that prescription drugs be carried in their original container, with the label clearly visible.
 In the event of you losing your medication, a qualified pharmacist should be able to source a replacement.

 Prior to travel, please consult your doctor to discuss the destinations you are visiting, the latest immunisation information and requirements as well as advice according to your unique medical needs.